EM Certification Programs

 - IS703 - NIMS Resource Management, (Independent Study)

-* All substitute E or L courses are subject to the Approval of the VDEM State Training Officer.
+* Some equivalent or substitute courses are accepted for the APS certificate requests.
+All substitute E/L or G courses are subject to the approval of the VDEM State Training Officer and EMI’s Advanced Professional Series Program Manager.

 The Professional Development Series is central to professionalizing the emergency management workforce and developing its core skills.
 Those who complete all Professional Development Series courses below are eligible to receive a PDS certificate of completion from FEMA's Emergency Management Institute.
 All PDS courses are available as Independent Study online at http://training.fema.gov/emiweb/PDS.